How does this medication work? What will it do for me?

-Each oval, blue, film-coated tablet, scored and engraved "APO 7.5" on one side, contains zopiclone 7.5 mg.
+Each oval, blue, film-coated tablet, scored and engraved "APO 7.5" on one side, contains 7.5 mg of zopiclone.
 Nonmedicinal ingredients: brilliant blue FCF Aluminum Lake, carnauba wax, D&C Yellow No. 10 Aluminum Lake, hydroxypropyl methylcellulose, lactose, magnesium stearate, microcrystalline cellulose, polyethylene glycol, and titanium dioxide.

 How should I use this medication?